Difference Between Leading vs Lagging Indicators

 |Trend||These Indicators may or may not be followed as a trend in the future.||The cycle followed by the economy in the past itself consists of these Indicators.|

 |Ease||Leading indicators are hard to measure and easier to influence||Lagging indicators easy to measure but hard to improve|

 |Examples||Consumer confidence, Purchasing index, bonds yields, and money supply.||The unemployment rate, Consumer price index (CPI), Real GDP, Loans|

-Lagging indicators are evidence of the pattern actually followed in the economy and how the future trends are like and lagging indicators are the results.
-The market analyst uses these data that arrives at decisions.
+Lagging indicators are evidence of the pattern actually followed in the economy and how the future trends are like, and lagging indicators are the results.
+The market analyst uses this data that arrives at decisions.
 The purpose of indicators is to identify ways to improve future performance.

 This has been a guide to Leading vs Lagging Indicators.
 Here we have discussed the Leading vs Lagging Indicator’s key differences with infographics and comparison table.
 You can also go through our other suggested articles to learn more –